holistic · improv

 We practice an artform called applied improv, which is about connecting the principles of improvisation to everyday life.
 It’s about healing our inner child, seeking personal growth, and moving towards collective responsibility with a playful mindset.
 Our practice relies on critical improvisation studies, a field of interdisciplinary research that explores improv in political, cultural, and spiritual contexts.

 Improv is about embodied listening and resourcefulness in the present moment.
 It's about finding potential in what readily available and adapting to change.
 In our work, we translate the theory and playful practice of artistic improv to concepts of global citizenship, ecology, and wellness.
 Our work is therapeutic, but it is not therapy.
-It's social emotional learning.

 The word therapy usually refers to institutionalized mental health care, which improv is decidedly not.
 Although therapy can refer to a wide range of care work that includes expressive arts, traditional medicines, and spiritual practice, the therapy we're talking about refers to Eurocentric psychotherapy and counseling from licensed individuals.